Trump sways convention races for Michigan AG, elections jobs

 In a sign of how pervasive election falsehoods have become, the party will use machines to tabulate votes but, in a change, also hand-count the ballots in a compromise with grassroots activists.

+“We need somebody in there that’s willing to push that and wage war on that secretary of state if there have been some things that have been done illegally,” he said, saying Leonard already lost to Nessel and was not effective enough as a House speaker.

+Max Rohtbart, a high school referee who is preparing for the bar exam, is an alternate delegate from Oakland County in the Detroit suburbs.
+He hopes to vote for Leonard or Berman, calling them “standard” Republicans while contending DePerno would “hurt the whole ticket” and “lose badly” to Nessel.
+He pointed to questions over $400,000 DePerno raised to challenge the presidential vote.

-Richard Czuba, a pollster who worked at the state GOP decades ago, called the attorney general’s race the most pivotal Republican contest in the country.
-Trump has signed an open letter to delegates supporting DePerno and rallied for him in Macomb County.
+Richard Czuba, a pollster who worked at the state GOP decades ago, said the attorney general’s race is the most pivotal Republican contest in the country.
+Trump has signed a letter to delegates supporting DePerno and rallied for him in Macomb County.

 “Trump has staked so much on it.
 He is trying to send the establishment a message, ‘If you cross me, I will take control and I will purge you,’” he said.
 “This is a must-win race now for Trump. … It’s going to tell us so much about where the Republican Party is just in general.
 Does Donald Trump have complete control of it or not?”